stacks-network/docs/src/pages/authentication/building-todo-app.md

 ## Add, edit and delete todos privately

-Once you've authenticated the app, you can can start adding todos by entering values into the "Write your to do" field and hitting "Enter."
+Once you've authenticated the app, you can start adding todos by entering values into the "Write your to do" field and hitting "Enter."

 !["Todos" app home screen](/images/todos/home.png)